Ynyesto/ynyesto/README.md

 In August of 2024 I completed the first ever Chainlink CCIP Bootcamp.
 You can find the repo containing all the work done during the course [here](https://github.com/ynyesto/CCIP-Bootcamp)!

 #### Cyfrin Updraft courses
 These are probably some of the most complete and highest standard courses out there when it comes to learning Solidity and Foundry.
 I took these before [Cyfrin Updraft](https://www.cyfrin.io/updraft) was even launched, in the form of Patrick Collin's [Solidity Foundry Course](https://youtu.be/umepbfKp5rI?si=DkXsESBdLM262FiD), which was then divided into these shorter courses to be uploaded to Patrick's new platform.
 Below you can find the code developed for some of the course's modules, since not all of them involved coding.
-Also, unlinke the other repos linked in this readme, no further explanations were added, but the links to the official repo were included instead, as well as the correspondence with Cyfrin Updraft's current courses.

 <details closed>